sikel1987/JediCODE/README.md

 # JediCODE
-And also A Jedi can code.
+And also a Jedi can code.